Blog · Analysis · Last reviewed June 25, 2026

 Source Discipline

+Current-source claims were checked on June 25, 2026.
 This page treats union pages as primary evidence for what those unions report they negotiated or advocate, not as neutral proof of employer compliance or long-term outcomes.
-It treats DOL's 2024 release as a dated official policy document and EU legal texts as binding source material.
-Claims about a specific employer's compliance should be checked against the contract, grievance, arbitration record, agency filing, or court record where available.
+It treats DOL's 2024 releases as dated official policy documents because the pages warn that some older releases may not reflect current policy after January 20, 2025.
+It treats EU legal texts as binding source material while using Commission and Council implementation materials for current timing caveats.

 Sources